shanselman/PanTiltZoomSystem/readme.md

 I want to be able to control my Logitech Conference Cam BCC950's PTZ remotely.
 First I need to get it to work as a Console App.

-Device BCC950

-046D 0837 00 - UsbVideo

-046D 0838 00 - UsbAudio

-046D 0838 02 - HID interface 2

-046D 0838 03 - HID interface 3
+This is that spike.

+Eventually I'll combine it with [my Lync AutoAnswer app](https://github.com/shanselman/LyncAutoAnswer) and make them work together.